 We saw Kilimanjaro!
 We weren’t expecting to, but as we drove around we suddenly saw a snow-topped mountain top WAY higher than one would expect through the low clouds; way higher than the hills around us.
 We realised that it must be Kili, the world’s highest free-standing mountain!

 Of course we should have realised we’d be close to Kili, but we didn’t give it a thought.
 We were in Kenya, Kilimanjaro is in Tanzania, and it just didn’t occur to us!
 That’s our pic of the low clouds on the left and an internet pic of Kili from Tsavo West.
 Our view was a glimpse through a break in thick clouds, though.

 Tsavo National Park was created in 1948.
 At approximately 21,000km², it is the largest protected area in Kenya.
 In the late 1960s, there were approximately 35,000 elephants in the Tsavo region.
-This population has suffered two population crashes, firstly there was the drought in the early 1970s when many died, especially pregnant females, females nursing a calf or young calves.
-Independent bulls mortality was lower as they were able to travel greater distances in search of vegetation and water.
+This population has suffered two population crashes, probably due to mismanagement or misguided management in both cases!?
+Firstly there were simply too many elephants, so in the drought in the early 1970s many died, especially pregnant females, females nursing a calf or young calves.
+Independent bulls’ mortality was lower as they were able to travel greater distances in search of vegetation and water.

 The second crash was due to the illegal killing of elephants for their tusks.
 The bulls who survived the drought were now the victims.
 Kenya had banned legal trophy hunting in 1977.
 By the late 1980s, at the height of the ivory poaching era, about 6,200 elephants remained in the entire Tsavo region.
 Not all conservationists understand that when you fence an area, you have to manage that area.
 Pretending its still natural does a lot of harm; and allowing ‘rich donors’ to dictate what happens on unscientific grounds ends up killing many animals, and worse – their environment.